 GTTP Research Award

-2012 Winning Case Studies on Innovation in Tourism
+2014 Winning Case Studies on Technology and Sustainable Tourism